JAIGANESHVETRISELVAN/bell_pepper_leaf_desease_classification/README.md

 ```

 ### Thanks To
 Thank you very much to `Dr. Agus Subekti, M.Kom` for his guidance to me during the preparation and development of the project and publication papers.
-Without him, this project couldn't be completed as it should be.
+Without him, this project couldn't have been completed as it should be.